airnativeextensions/nativeextensions-documentation/docs/appgroupdefaults/android.md

 >
 > ### Unity
 >
+> For unity these additions will be automatically added to your build.
+>
-> For unity these additions should be placed in your applications `AndroidManifest.xml` file.
+> However if you have a manually control your manifest then these should be placed in your custom application `AndroidManifest.xml` file.
-> If you don't have one, create a file at `Assets/Plugins/Android/AndroidManifest.xml` and add the
-> content from the example, then proceed as below to update the manifest as per the method you
-> plan to use.
 >